Gameiro double gives PSG 2-0 win against Sochaux

 Gameiro's double made up for Zlatan Ibrahimovic's failure to score for the first time in seven PSG appearances.

-PSG, who have scored 10 goals from their last three games, face a couple of important challenges next week as they travel to Porto in the Champions League before the "classic" with Marseille.
+PSG have scored 10 goals from their last three games before a couple of important challenges next week as they travel to Porto in the Champions League before the "classic" with Marseille.

-Morocco midfielder Younes Belhanda fired home from a Karim Ait Fana pass midway through the second half and Souleymane Camara struck late to give champions Montpellier a 2-0 win at Nancy.

-Montpellier's second victory of the season put them on eight points, 10 adrift of Marseille.
+Later on Saturday, champions Montpellier travel to Nancy (7:00 p.m.
+British time).